warriorhub/warriorhub.github.io/index.md

 ---

-### Delete Event Page (User)

-Users can delete their interested events in their "My Events" page if they are no longer interested.

 ### Add / Delete / Edit Event Page (Organizer)

 Organizers can upload and manage (add/delete/edit) events related to their organization in their "My Events" page.